Uminosachi/sd-webui-inpaint-anything/README.md

 * To use xFormers for inference, please add the argument `--xformers` to the startup command. (for example `./webui.sh --xformers`)
 * Recommended browsers: Microsoft Edge or Mozilla Firefox (as mask selection may not work properly with Google Chrome).
+* Note: In Gradio version 3.23.0, the segmentation image may appear small on the Web UI due to an outdated version.
+However, in the [Standalone version](https://github.com/Uminosachi/inpaint-anything) of Gradio 3.26.0, the image is displayed at larger size.

 ## Downloading the Model